gneutzling/cv/README.md

 **Mobile:** +55 (48) 99165.3232<br />
 **Location:** Florianópolis - SC, Brazil<br />

-I am a software developer since 2010 with emphasis on frontend development and a new lover of Lean Thinking and Agile methodologies.
+I am a software developer with emphasis on frontend development and a new lover of Agile methodologies.
 I like to deliver value with simple solutions that will be improved progressively.

 ## Objective